 In 1965, MSA received its charter from the New York State Education Department and became formally affiliated with the American Montessori Society.
 In 1999, MSA became fully accredited by the American Montessori Society, and was accredited by the National Association of Independent Schools in 2003.
 Fewer than 50 of the thousands of Montessori schools in North America have received this recognition.
 Woodland Hill is also fully accredited by the Middle States Association of Colleges and Schools.

 In the fall of 2002, the Montessori School of Albany changed its name to Woodland Hill Montessori School (WHMS), after the move to its beautiful new eleven-acre campus on a wooded hillside in North Greenbush.
 In 2007, a 2,200 square foot classroom addition and new athletic field were completed.
 In the spring of 2009, an 11,000 square foot gymnasium and classroom addition was completed.
+In 2019, another addition was completed.
+This included a new library, three new classrooms, learning resource rooms, a makerspace, teaching kitchen, and amphitheater.

 Over the past fifty years, WHMS has provided an educational program with a difference.
 We are committed to creating a learning environment that emphasizes respect for the child, freedom of self-expression, self-education, love of learning, and personal and social responsibility.
 We are pleased to have you join us in fulfilling our goals.